marick/mockery_extras/stubbing_complex_structures.md

 ### Getters with arguments

 The history has to be handled a bit differently.
 Recall that it's a keyword list without hardcoded keys.
+(Different variants will have different steps.)
 So its getter must take an argument:

 ```elixir
   def step_value!(%{history: history}, step_name),
     do: Keyword.fetch!(history, step_name)
 ```

-Well, it's *almost* without hardcoded keys.
+This getter had to be hardcoded, but it'll be used later to simplify client and test code.

+It happens that two keys are almost certainly going to be present in all variants:

 * The `repo_setup` key has the result of the very first step.
 That step inserts all examples that the current example depends on.
 It is the source of all association data like private keys.
-I've come to think of this as the running example's *neighborhood*, so I created a getter for this:
+I've come to think of this value as the running example's *neighborhood*, so I created a getter for it:

       ```elixir
       def neighborhood(running), do: step_value!(running, :repo_setup)
       ```

-* What I described as the "expanded params" above are created in the next step (which substitutes values from the neighborhood into the original params).
-That step's keyword has the unfortunate name `:params`.
+* What I described as the "expanded params" above are created in the step after setup.
+It substitutes values from the neighborhood into the original params.
+The step is unfortunately named `:params`.
-  So here's a getter:
+  So here's a getter with a better name:

       ```elixir
       def expanded_params(running), do: step_value!(running, :params)
       ```

-Notice that I've blurred the distinction between parameters that came from the user and ones that live in the history.
+Notice that I've blurred the distinction between parameters as defined in the example and ones created at runtime.
 I think that's a good thing.
 And I'm happy that I'm able to isolate early mistakes behind an API.
 (I should still fix some of the bad names.
-But not just now.)
+But, as Saint Augustine said, "Give me chastity and continence, but not yet.")

 ## Terse uses of getters in client code

-A problem with wrapping a nested structure in an API with getters is that you lose Elixir's concise `.` notation.
+A problem with hiding a nested structure behind an API with getters is that you lose Elixir's concise `.` notation.
 You'll have to type something like `RunningExample.field_checks(running)` instead of `running.field_checks`.